jgkramer/jgkramer.github.io/_drafts/post7_demand.md

 #### A Simple Pricing Plan (Nevada)

-We'll begin with a simple example: the Southern Nevada LGS-1 plan, which is for medium sized businesses (monthly consumption averaging above 3,500 kWh and demand < 200 kWh), and is constant throughout times of day and seasons.
+We'll begin with a simple example: the Southern Nevada LGS-1 plan, which is for medium sized businesses (monthly consumption averaging above 3,500 kWh[^2] and demand < 200 kWh), and is constant throughout times of day and seasons.
 There is also a time-of-use plan available (described below).

+[^2]:  Business customers below this threshold are charged for energy consumption only, like residential customers.

 This plan has an $0.114 / kWh usage charge, and $7.69 demand charge.
 Note that the demand charge is quoted in **dollars** per kWh rather than the usage charge in **cents** per kWh, indicating that a business's energy bill is much more sensitive to how much its electricity usage peaks at its maximum consumption point in a month, than to its overall usage.